What we spend

 If you work for our CCG and have a suspicion of a fraud occurring in your workplace, or if you are a member of the public that is concerned that a fraud might be taking place at the trust please do not hesitate to contact us.

-Your counter fraud team are accredited professionals and belong to NHS Protect.
+Your counter fraud team are accredited professionals and belong to the NHS Counter Fraud Authority.
 Their contact details are:

 Mobile: 07879 434976